 Our team also provides rehabilitation services as part of the Johns Hopkins Center for Music and Medicine (CMM).
 The center treats musicians such as pianists and violinists, as well as dancers, singers and other performing artists who are prone to injuries due to the repetitive motions involved in their art.
 With former and practicing musicians and dancers on staff, we provide the unique rehabilitation these injuries require.

-In partnership with the Peabody Institute, and as a component of the CMM, we have opened a clinic for performing artists at Peabody.
-It aims to provide evaluation and treatment of performance-related injuries and conditions to Peabody students and faculty.
-At this time, this location has limited hours and is open to Peabody, Baltimore School for the Arts and Baltimore Symphony Orchestra artists.
-Clinicians who treat at the Peabody clinic are available at our other locations to serve all performing artists.
+In partnership with the Peabody Institute, we have opened a clinic for performing artists at Peabody.
+It aims to provide specialized evaluation and treatment of performance-related injuries and conditions to dancers and musicians.
+At this time, this location has limited hours and is open to performing artists only.
+Clinicians who treat at the Peabody clinic are available at our other locations.

 A physical therapist who isn’t familiar with the requirements of playing an instrument or dancing might say, ‘We need to get you out of that position.’
 But we know that’s not an option.
 We need to work within the constraints of what this particular technique requires.